 - So I’m hung over and I’m supposed to be the greeter at church today 🙁 this will be fun

 - First thing the male greeter at church says to me “Sorry, all the cute guys were at the first service.”

 - Walked into a church I’ve never been to and the greeter said “Oh, you didn’t bring a boyfriend?”

 - The greeter at church asked me how old I was and I told him I was 21.

 - Tomorrow I’m a greeter at my church for the first time ever.
 YIKES.

 Your greeters may need some practical tips on making a great first impression, and some skills on how to welcome people.

-The following article by Brandon Cox appeared at Faith Village and is re-posted with author’s permission.
+The following article by Brandon Cox appeared at Faith Village (update: link broken) and is re-posted with author’s permission.
 In it, he gives you 6 goals of a church greeter you can use to help your church greeters make a better first impression.

 No matter what your philosophy of Sundays in the life of your church looks like, it’s always biblical and beneficial to show love to people who are walking through the doors for the first or second time.
 In fact, it’s crucial.
 It’s very easy to come across as either disingenuous with an “in your face” approach, but it’s equally easy to seem uncaring by our silence.

 As you help believers learn how to show love to new guests, here are some important principles to communicate: